yingweiwo

 Additional Infomation

-For topical application in the treatment of tinea pedis, tinea cruris, and tinea corporis caused by Trichophyton rubrum, Trichophyton mentagrophytes, Trichophyton tonsurans, Microsporum canis, Microsporum audouini, Microsporum gypseum, and Epidermophyton floccosum, in the treatment of cutaneous candidiasis, and in the treatment of tinea versicolor.
+For the topical treatment of tinea pedis, tinea cruris, and tinea corporis caused by Trichophyton rubrum, Trichophyton mentagrophytes, Trichophyton capitis, Microsporum canis, Microsporum audouinii, Microsporum gypseum, and Epidermophyton floccosum, as well as cutaneous candidiasis and tinea versicolor.

 FDA Label